 NHS Alcohol Rehabs – Dried Out and Thrown Out

-If your alcohol addiction has reached a point where you require help to stop drinking, you may be thinking that an NHS Alcohol Rehab is the answer for you.
+If your alcohol addiction">alcohol addiction has reached a point where you require help to stop drinking, you may be thinking that an NHS Alcohol Rehab is the answer for you.
 However, do you really know what happens when you attend an NHS Alcohol Rehab?
 What happens once you are discharged from an NHS Alcohol Rehab?
 And will an NHS Alcohol Rehab really provide you with a firm basis to maintain lasting sobriety?
 These, amongst many other questions, are ones that you may want answers to.

 Firstly, it is important to understand that the NHS does not have NHS Alcohol Rehabs as such: what they are able to offer is funding for a private alcohol rehab clinic, a detoxification or outpatient treatment with the NHS services.
 Referrals and funding for private residential rehab are reserved only for those with chronic alcohol dependency and, even then, the waiting lists are lengthy.
 Also, those who have incurred a criminal sentence as a result of alcohol abuse may find a period of enforced residential rehab passed as part of a non-custodial sentence.
 NHS Alcohol Rehab is only available to those that have already tried various other treatment methods on the NHS that have not been successful.
 Part funding for an NHS Alcohol Rehab is available at some treatment centres but, to gain funding, the individual will also have to undergo a mean test.